mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 <img src="/static/images/mlx/connected-components.svg" style="display: block; margin: auto; margin-top: 45px; margin-bottom: 45px; transform: scale(1.2);">

 We can see that the entire graph consists of two smaller graphs: one which has the nodes `/a`, `/b`, and another one, with the nodes `/c`, `/d`, `/e`.
 Such "sub-graphs" in our graph are called **connected components**.
-In fact, it's convenient to think of the lazy-loaded chunks of our applications as the connected component of the dependency graph of our JavaScript.
+In fact, **it's convenient to think of the lazy-loaded chunks of our applications as the connected component of the dependency graph of our JavaScript**.

 ### Cyclic Graphs and Topological Sorting